Declaring Variables

 DIM AS DataType TheArray[NumberOfElements][NumberOfElements2]

-Example: Two dimensional array.
+Two dimensional array.

-DIM AS INTEGER TheArray[3,3]
+DIM AS INTEGER TheArray[3, 3]

 TheArray[0, 0] = 1